Ideefixze/GAMESTURE_task/README.md

 Task for Gamesture, needed for recrutation process.

 Unity "game" window that displays three buttons with different functionalities:
-1) shows up the pop-up window, uses default Unity Animation system with states
+1) shows up the pop-up window, uses default Unity Animation system with states (Mecanim)
 2) enables a text and starts up a Coroutine to disable it after 3 seconds
 3) plays one of three sounds randomly